Applications Research areas

 White paper

-The promise of nanopore sequencing for clinical and cancer research
+The promise of nanopore sequencing for clinical research

 This White paper details how real-time, scalable nanopore sequencing technology is being used to deliver novel and actionable insights across the field of biomedical research, such as identifying novel disease associations, and monitoring infectious disease outbreaks and antimicrobial resistance.
-Specific case studies cover the impact of tandem repeats in neurological diseases, complete genomic and epigenetic characterisation of cancer samples, preimplantation genetic testing research, HLA sequencing, and outbreak surveillance.
+Specific case studies cover record-breaking whole-genome sequencing for rare disease identification, complete characterisation of imprinting disorders, accurate HLA sequencing, and improving blood cancer characterisation with single-cell transcriptomics.

 View more clinical research content, including workflows, infographics, publications, and videos, in our Resource centre.